inveniosoftware/docs-invenio-rdm/docs/customize/authentication.md

 * The base URL (including port) of the Keycloak server.
 * Information about the client, as configured in Keycloak:
-    * Its realm
+    * Its realm.
-    * The client ID
+    * The client ID.
-    * The client secret
+    * The client secret.
-    * The target audience of Keycloak's JWTs (probably the same as the client ID)
+    * The target audience of Keycloak's JWTs (probably the same as the client ID).

 !!! note